ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 analysis_script_NEW.py
 ```

-A Version Control System (VCS) like git will replace this mess with a _well-ordered and labelled history_ of edits that you can freely browse through, and will greatly simplify collaborating with other people on writing new code.
+A version control system (VCS) like Git will replace this mess with a _well-ordered and labelled history_ of edits that you can freely browse through, and will greatly simplify collaborating with other people on writing new code.

-### What is git?
+### What is Git?

 #### Git is not GitHub

 That's the first thing to understand.
 GitHub is a web-based platform for hosting code and collaborating with other people.
-On the other hand, **git is a command-line Version Control System (VCS)** that you can download and install.
+On the other hand, **Git is a command-line version control system (VCS)** that you can download and install.
 It runs on your local computer as well as under the hood on GitHub.
-You need to understand something about version control with git in order to use many of GitHub's collaboration features.
+You need to understand something about version control with Git in order to use many of GitHub's collaboration features.

 #### A little history and nomenclature

 Git has been around [since the mid-2000s](https://en.wikipedia.org/wiki/Git).
 It was originally written by Linus Torvalds specifically for use in development of the Linux kernel.
-Git is [FOSS](https://foundations.projectpythia.org/foundations/github/what-is-github#free-and-open-source-software-foss) and comes pre-installed on many Linux and Mac OS systems.
+Git is [FOSS](https://foundations.projectpythia.org/foundations/github/what-is-github#free-and-open-source-software-foss) and comes pre-installed on many Linux and macOS systems.

 There are many other VCSs out there.
 A few that you might encounter in scientific codebases include [Subversion](https://subversion.apache.org), [Mercurial](https://www.mercurial-scm.org), and [CVS](https://en.wikipedia.org/wiki/Concurrent_Versions_System).
-However, git is overwhelmingly the VCS of choice for open-source projects in the Scientific Python ecosystem these days (as well as among software developers more generally).
+However, Git is overwhelmingly the VCS of choice for open-source projects in the scientific Python ecosystem these days (as well as among software developers more generally).

 There is no universally agreed-upon meaning of the name "git".
-From the [git project's own README file](https://github.com/git/git/blob/master/README.md):
+From the [Git project's own README file](https://github.com/git/git/blob/master/README.md):

 > The name "git" was given by Linus Torvalds when he wrote the very first version.
 He described the tool as "the stupid content tracker" and the name as (depending on your mood):
 >